 The Company supports vulnerable customers through encouraging customers in need to sign up to its Priority Services Register (PSR), aiming to provide priority customer service to those on the register during unplanned power outages.
+It is therefore critical that the Register is comprehensive, accurate and captures all those in need.
 The PSR initiative also collaborates with emergency services and local authorities to provide extra support to those who are on the register.